 By the 1930′s the population of France was 35 million; wine production was around 91 million Hectolitres!
 There were huge problems associated with overproduction alongside alcohol related health issues and the French government were unsure how to deal with either.
 The result was a carrots and sticks approach, grants and propaganda on the one hand and series of poorly thought out laws which, amongst other things, banned the growing of the American hybrid vines.
 As late as 1950 posters were produced suggesting the wine made from these varieties was inferior and there was dark talk of Methanol and other dangerous chemicals found in the wine.
 The myth of poisonous foreign varieties undoubtedly helped protect the interests of large producers, while discouraging home production and folk memories persist in tales of “mad wine”.

-While mad wine is not a feature in any of the Garden Design Academy courses on viticulture, quality wine production is.
 This afternoon a Christmas fete was held in Saint-Romain-sur-Cher and we took the opportunity to visit the village wine co-op.
-We tasted a few and bought a few boxes, discussing their wines and the growing season with very knowledgeable staff.
+We tasted a range of wines and bought a few boxes, discussing the wines and the growing season with very knowledgeable staff.
 A white made from Sauvignon Blanc had been awarded a gold medal this year and was very good.
 We also tasted their Gamay primeur and asked them about our recent observations of this wine at the Montrichard wine festival.